Investigating the Role of pH and Counterions in the Intrinsic Fluorescence of Solid-State L-Lysine: Conclusions

-In conclusion, we have combined experiments and theory to investigate the evolution of fluorescence in solid-state lysine as a function of pH.
-To the best of our knowledge, the physical factors and mechanisms controlling intrinsic fluorescence as a function of pH in non-aromatic supramolecular assemblies remain poorly understood and have been explored in only a handful of studies\cite{Pinotsi2016,stagi2022,Wang_2025}.
+In conclusion, we combined experiments and theory to investigate the evolution of fluorescence in solid-state lysine as a function of pH.
+To the best of our knowledge, the physical factors and mechanisms controlling intrinsic fluorescence in non-aromatic supramolecular assemblies under varying pH remain poorly understood and have been explored in only a few studies\cite{Pinotsi2016,stagi2022,Wang_2025}.
 One of our key findings is that both pH and the counterions introduced by the acids used to adjust it modulate protonation states and hydrogen bonding networks, altering the physical and chemical properties of the assemblies.

 Using a synergy of microscopy techniques, we reveal subtle yet distinct morphological changes in lysine aggregates from acidic to basic conditions, which correlate with enhanced fluorescence intensity at higher pH.
 To rationalize these trends, we performed excited state molecular dynamics simulations on lysine crystal models, revealing that non-radiative decay pathways are more accessible at lower pH, consistent with experiments.
 Specifically, under acidic conditions, the presence of a counterion forming strong hydrogen bonds with the amino-acid, activates channels--including proton transfer--that facilitate easy access to the conical intersection.